mtumilowicz/scala213-functional-programming-collections-workshop/README.md

 * https://dzone.com/articles/scala-generics-part-2-covariance-and-contravariance-in-generics

 # introduction to scala
+## class
+* public is default access level
+* defined class and gave it a var field
+    ```
+    class ChecksumAccumulator {
+        private var sum = 0
+    }
+    ```
+* `class MyClass(index: Int, name: String)`
+    * compiler will produce a class
+        * two private instance variables
+        * two args constructor
+* `class MyClass(val index: Int, val name: String)`
+    * readonly fields with getters
+        * if `var` instead of `val` - also setters
+    * `println(p.firstName + " " + p.lastName)`
+* main/primary constructor is defined when you define your class
+    ```
+    class Person(var firstName: String, var lastName: String) {

+        println("the constructor begins")

+        // some methods
+        def printHome(): Unit = println(s"HOME = $HOME") // processed string literal with s string interpolator
+        def fullName(): String = {
+            firstName + " " + lastName // no explicit return statement = return last computed value
+        }

+        // secondary constructor
+        def this(firstName: String) {
+          this(firstName, "", 0);
+        }

+        printHome()
+        println("you've reached the end of the constructor")
+    }
+    ```

+## singleton
+* classes in Scala cannot have static members
+* instead - singleton objects
+    * for Java programmers - think of singleton objects as the home for static methods
+* singleton object is more than a holder of static methods
+    * it is a first-class object
+* singleton object with the same name as a class - it is called class’s companion object
+    * class is called the companion class of the singleton object
+* class and its companion object can access each other’s private members
+* singleton objects cannot take parameters, whereas classes can
+* singleton object is initialized the first time some code accesses it

 ## variance
 * please refer: https://github.com/mtumilowicz/java11-covariance-contravariance-invariance
 * variance annotations: `+` and `-` symbols you can place next to type parameters